Right to exist: Basque nation

-According to Basque nationalists, "Euzkadi (the name of our country in our own language) is the country of the Basques with as such right to exist independently as a nation as Poland or Ireland.
+According to Basque nationalists, "Euzkadi (the name of our country in our own language) is the country of the Basques with as such right to exist independently as a state as Poland or Ireland.
 The Basques are a very ancient people..."

 Israel/Palestine

 In 1947, a United Nations General Assembly resolution provided for the creation of an "Arab State" and a "Jewish State" to exist within Palestine in the United Nations Partition Plan for Palestine.
-The Jewish Agency, precursor to the Israeli government, agreed to the plan, but the Palestinians rejected it and fighting broke out.
-After Israel's 14 May 1948 unilateral declaration of independence, support from neighboring Arab states escalated the 1947–48 Civil War in Mandatory Palestine into the 1948 Arab-Israeli War.
+The Jewish Agency for Israel, precursor to the Israeli government, agreed to the plan, but the Palestinians rejected it and fighting broke out.
+After Israel's 14 May 1948 unilateral declaration of independence, support from neighboring Arab states escalated the 1947–48 Civil War in Mandatory Palestine into the 1948 Arab–Israeli War.
 The legal and territorial status of Israel and Palestine is still hotly disputed in the region and within the international community.

-According to Ilan Pappé, Arab recognition of Israel's right to exist was part of Folke Bernadotte's 1948 peace plan.
+According to Ilan Pappé, Arab recognition of Israel's right to exist was part of Folke Bernadotte's first 1948 peace plan.
 The Arab states gave this as their reason to reject the plan.
 In the 1950s UK MP Herbert Morrison cited then Egyptian President Gamal Abdel Nasser as saying "Israel is an artificial State which must disappear."
 The issue was described as the central one between Israel and the Arabs.

-After the June 1967 war, Egyptian spokesman Mohammed H. el-Zayyat stated that Cairo had accepted Israel's right to exist since the signing of the Egyptian-Israeli armistice in 1949.
+After the June 1967 war, Egyptian spokesman Mohammed H. el-Zayyat stated that Cairo had accepted Israel's right to exist since the signing of the Egyptian–Israeli armistice in 1949.
 He added that this did not imply recognition of Israel.
 In September, the Arab leaders adopted a hardline "three nos" position in the Khartoum Resolution: No peace with Israel, no recognition of Israel, and no negotiations with Israel.
-But In November, Egypt accepted UN Security Council Resolution 242, which implied acceptance of Israel's right to exist.
+But in November, Egypt accepted UN Security Council Resolution 242, which implied acceptance of Israel's right to exist.
 At the same time, Nasser urged Yasser Arafat and other Palestinian leaders to reject the resolution.
 "You must be our irresponsible arm," he said.
 King Hussein of Jordan also acknowledged that Israel had a right to exist at this time.
 Meanwhile, Syria rejected Resolution 242, saying that it, "refers to Israel's right to exist and it ignores the right of the [Palestinian] refugees to return to their homes."

 Upon assuming the premiership in 1977, Menachem Begin spoke as follows:

 Our right to exist—have you ever heard of such a thing?
 Would it enter the mind of any Briton or Frenchman, Belgian or Dutchman, Hungarian or Bulgarian, Russian or American, to request for its people recognition of its right to exist? ...
 Mr. Speaker: From the Knesset of Israel, I say to the world, our very existence per se is our right to exist!